-- Check whether all terminals are firmly connected and connections made to wiring diagram! - Check whether all monitoring devices are connected and set correctly! - In case of star-delta start check that starting current in star connection is goin down sufficient before switching to delta! - Check the system for proper earthing and for protection lead connection! - Check whether voltage, frequency and rotary field of motor and network coincide before switching the system on for the first time! - · Check the direction of rotation! - Check the insulation resistances between winding and earth and between the parts of the winding.
+- Check whether all terminals are firmly connected and connections made to wiring diagram! - Check whether all monitoring devices are connected and set correctly! - In case of star-delta start check that starting current in star connection is going down sufficient before switching to delta! - Check the system for proper earthing! - Check whether voltage, frequency and rotary field of motor and mains coincide before switching the system on for the first time! - Check the insulation resistances between winding and earth and between the parts of the winding.